Researchers’ Support Pack

 • A brief ‘sales pitch’ about why your work is important

-It is also useful to think about what you would like to get from the experience, and whether you have particular questions you would like the panel to answer.
+It is also useful to think about what you would like to get from the experience, and whether you have questions you would like the panel to answer.
 If you do, there is space at the end of the form to clarify this.
 It also helps to be clear in the form about anything that cannot be changed in the documents.

 Feedback

 As you will see at the start of the Document Review Request form, working with the CUH PPI Panel comes with an expectation that you will provide feedback on their comments and share updated versions of the documents changed as a result of their suggestions.
 We may refuse to send further documents to the panel on your behalf if you have not sent feedback for an earlier project.
-You are also expected to share important updates about your project (e.g. whether or not you obtain funding, when the project starts, whether there have been any publications etc.).
+You are also expected to share important updates about your project (e.g., whether you obtain funding, when the project starts, whether there have been any publications etc.).

 Discussion groups

-Discussion groups are ideal if you would like real-time discussion of your ideas or project, if you would like to get some consensus views, if you have a project that is difficult to describe on paper or when ‘retrospective PPI’ is required (e.g. for a project already funded and underway that has met with public difficulties).
-Discussion groups can also be very useful to follow up on issues raised during document review.
+Discussion groups are ideal if you would like real-time discussion of your ideas or project, if you would like to get some consensus views, if you have a project that is difficult to describe on paper or when ‘retrospective PPI’ is required (e.g., for a project already funded and underway that has met with public difficulties).
+Discussion groups can also be particularly useful to follow up on issues raised during document review.

 What happens?